gnss-sdr/geniuss-place/_quick-start/05-configurations.md

 ;######### SIGNAL_SOURCE CONFIG ############
 SignalSource.implementation=UHD_Signal_Source
-SignalSource.device_address=192.168.50.2 ; <- PUT THE IP ADDRESS OF YOUR USRP HERE, leave it empty for USB SignalSource.item_type=cshort SignalSource.sampling_frequency=4000000 SignalSource.freq=1575420000
+SignalSource.device_address=192.168.50.2 ; <- PUT THE IP ADDRESS OF YOUR USRP HERE
+                                         ;    OR LEAVE IT EMPTY FOR USB SignalSource.item_type=cshort SignalSource.sampling_frequency=4000000
+SignalSource.freq=1575420000
 SignalSource.gain=40
-SignalSource.subdevice=B:0  ; <- Can be A:0 or B:0
+SignalSource.subdevice=A:0  ; <- Can be A:0 or B:0
 SignalSource.samples=0

 ;######### SIGNAL_CONDITIONER CONFIG ############